shubhamdhamal/awesome-ai-dev-platform-opensource/README.md

 ## 🌟 Features

 - **End-to-End AI Development Lifecycle**: From data crawling, labeling, training, real-time demos, to deployment.
+- - **Supports a Diversity of AI Models and a wide range of data formats**: The platform is highly versatile and supports a wide range of model types, including: CV, ASR, NLP, LLM, Generative AI.
+  - **Flexibly Customizable**: AIxBlock allows users to tailor workflows and features to meet their unique requirements.
 - **Decentralized Marketplaces**:
   - Globally distributed, high-end, and on-demand GPU resources.
   - Diverse, high-quality decentralized datasets (*coming soon*).